javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 new User().sayHi();
 ```

+Such features are easy to remember, as they resemble that of literal objects.

 ## Class fields

 ```warn header="Old browsers may need a polyfill"
 Class fields are a recent addition to the language.
 ```

-Previously, classes only had methods.
+Previously, our classes only had methods.

 "Class fields" is a syntax that allows to add any properties.